mathew-perez/ticket-lifecycle/README.md

 ![image](https://github.com/mathew-perez/ticket-lifecycle/assets/144407220/daeb2c95-178f-4b15-bcd3-22e35be8ecde)

 <h3>Resolution</h3>
-In this final example, Jane was able to get the appropriate parties notified of the issue and get it resolved.
+In this final example, Jane was able to get the appropriate parties notified of the issue and got it resolved.
 Ticket was closed.

 ![image](https://github.com/mathew-perez/ticket-lifecycle/assets/144407220/6aa64a88-d71f-49a2-b93b-adef75ace13d)